ixmaps/website2017/README.md

 `_assets/__build` and `_assets/__src` directories work in tandem to generate the content for the front-end asset directories.
 Assets ideally **should not** be added to the core `_assets` subdirectories, but instead should be added to `_assets/__src` in order to be included in the build process resulting in optimized and/or combined files for better deployment.

 In most cases, whatever is included in the subdirectories of `_assets/__src` will be replicated in the core `_assets` subdirectories (i.e., subdirectories will be retained and created in the destination).
 Of special consideration is the changes that occur during the build process:

-- Contents of the `img` and `js` directories will be optimized (minified and/or compressed) during build, but should be otherwise unchanged.
+- Contents of the `img` and `js` directories will be optimized (minified and/or compressed) during build, but should be otherwise unchanged
 - Styles that end up in the `scss` directory are written in Sass and located in `__src/sass`, and compiled to CSS during build.
 The grunt build process also includes some elements of cross-browser compatibility by running the Autoprefixer task against the generated stylesheets.
 This uses the list of browsers from the `_assets/__build/browserlist` file to determine what additional styles can be automatically added to increase browser version compatibility.
 For more information on the list of browsers, please see [https://github.com/ai/browserslist](https://github.com/ai/browserslist)

 Directories that begin with two underscores (e.g., `__src`) are for development and **do not need to be deployed to the live site**.